craig2812/ai-operator/CONTRIBUTING.md

 - Follow existing code style and conventions
 - Use meaningful commit messages
 - Update documentation for any user-facing changes

+## Project Philosophy

+AI Operator is designed as an experimental platform for exploring AI workflow orchestration rather than a prescriptive solution.
+When contributing, please consider:

+- **Simplicity over Complexity**: While the current implementation is feature-rich, contributions should focus on making workflows simpler and more intuitive
+- **Flexibility**: Changes should enhance rather than constrain how teams use AI tools
+- **Documentation**: New features should include clear documentation and use cases
+- **Backward Compatibility**: Changes should not break existing workflows without clear justification

 ## Testing